VADV32 | Download It | Documentation | Customer Support

 The main window is the heart and soul of VADV32.
 It is essentially a 32-bit Waiting For Call (WFC) screen.
 Packed with useful information about your BBS, such as event messages, current node activity, system statistics and more.

-The text box or "debug textbox" is where messages from the program are displayed.
-VADV32 will tell you connection information, error messages, maintenance status, etc.
+The activity log is where messages from the program are displayed.
+VADV32 will tell you connection information, error messages, maintenance status, etc. The information is also color coded so finding user activity is easier.

 Each night at midnight, the text box will be reset.

-If you double click on the text box, you will get a menu option to clear its contents.
+If you right click on the activity log, you will get menu options to change back to the connection graph, and clear the log contents.

 Node Listing

 The node listing shows all nodes that are available for connection.
-It displays each node number, the number of the user and the user's handle who is on the node, and the user's current action on the BBS.
+It displays each node number and node type, the number of the user and the user's handle who is on the node, and the user's current action on the BBS.

 The number of nodes that are listed is determined by the maximum number of channels you have configured in VConifg (Main Configuration).
 The maximum number of nodes is 100.